NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 7. Click on the Configuration tag and then the "General configuration" sub tab and set the "Timeout" to be at least 3 minutes.
 8. Click on the "Environment variables" tab and add the following environment variables:
     - `SNStopic` - The SNS Topic name where CloudWatch will send alerts to.
-    - `accountId` - The AWS account ID associated with the SNStopic.
+    - `accountId` - The AWS account ID associated with the SNS topic.
     - `customerId` - This is optional.
 If provided the string entered is included in the description of every alarm created.
     - `defaultCPUThreshold` - This will define a default CPU utilization threshold.
     - `defaultSSDThreshold` - This will define a default SSD (aggregate) utilization threshold.